Looking to win a public tender? XPinnovates are an authorised mentor for the InterTradeIreland Go-2-Tender…

 Over the past few years, there has been a shift in the way mainstream companies regard innovation.
-Innovation within regular companies is endless meetings, financial approval, and various different stakeholders – all of the course slows down innovation.
+Innovation within regular companies is endless meetings, financial approval, and various different stakeholders.
+All, of course, slow down innovation.

 When these companies look at startups, they see small teams creating a mass of new ideas and bringing them to market with inexplicable agility.

-If corporations are looking to grow and innovate, they not only need to start thinking differently but also start making some changes.
-It’s what we call Startup Innovation.
+If corporations are looking to grow and innovate.
+They not only need to start thinking differently but also start making some changes.

 In an attempt to emulate startups and develop a culture of innovation, many larger companies have introduced innovation teams to their organisational structure.
 Recruiting new entrepreneurial managers to look at the corporation with a discerning eye and develop teams with ideas.
 Surely, they will come up with great ideas.
 But is this yet another layer of bureaucracy?

 Many companies who opt for innovation teams keep them physically separate from other sectors of their organisation to avoid influencing the team with the existing enterprise.
 An assumption that these teams need to be in a separate and incubated environment to be creative.
 Often this disconnect between the main company and the innovation team makes the team ineffective.

 The ineffectiveness of these internal innovation teams means that a lot of larger corporations are now looking for solutions.
 Often in the form of corporate-startup accelerators.
 Able to tap into the startup and innovation culture and stay close to emerging trends.
 Sponsoring early-stage startups and providing them with investment and mentoring.